bkaps82/btcl/README.md

 ![Alt text](/public/3.png)

 # Contact
-If you would like to contact me for further information on the project, see the info below.
+If you would like to contact the original author for further information on the project, see the info below.

 Email: jawerty210@gmail.com